Support MS Research

 Trial protocols are carefully designed using techniques such as ‘blinding’, ‘randomisation’ and placebo controls to guard against bias and ensure that the results can be accurately interpreted.

-Placebos are 'dummy' pills in which the active ingredient, the drug, is replaced by an inactive substance.
-The placebo looks identical to the drug being trialed, so that the patient and treating or assessing doctor are unaware or 'blinded' as to whether the patient is receiving drug or placebo.
-For surgical procedures a sham procedure is sometimes performed in which, for example an incision is made, but the full procedure is not performed.
+Placebos are ‘dummy’ pills , in which the active ingredient, the drug, is replaced by an inactive substance.
+The placebo looks identical to the drug being trialled, so that the patient and treating or assessing doctor are unaware or ‘blinded’ as to whether the patient is receiving drug or placebo.
+For surgical procedures, a sham procedure is sometimes performed in which, for example an incision is made, but the full procedure is not performed.
+For other interventions, the experimental intervention may be compared to a ‘standard care’ intervention or ‘no intervention’ group.

-Placebos are a vital part of clinical trials as it is well documented that doing anything in medicine can cause a strong, temporary, physiological response in the body – the ‘placebo effect’.
-For an intervention to be considered effective it must show a significant effect over and above that seen in the placebo group.
+Placebos are a vital part of clinical studies as it is well-documented that providing any form of medical care cause a strong, temporary, physiological response in the body – the ‘placebo effect’.
+For an experimental intervention to be considered effective it must show a significant effect over and above that seen in the placebo group.
 Blinding is when patients, doctors and assessors do not know whether the patient is taking medication or placebo.
-This means that the effects of the intervention, including side-effects, can be objectively identified.
-As a participant in a clinical trial it is important that you are aware that you may not received the active drug during the first stage of the trial.
+This means that the effects of the intervention, including side effects, can be objectively identified.
+As a participant in a clinical trial it is important that you are aware that you may not receive the active drug (or intervention) during the first stage of the trial.

 Depending on the intervention being trialled, the trial protocol may include some or all of these features, or additional design features.

-When the results are put together from several clinical trials that all rigorously follow these international ‘gold-standard’ methods, there can be a high level of confidence that a new treatment is safe and effective.
+When the results are put together from several clinical trials that all rigorously follow these international ‘gold-standard’ methods, there can be a high level of confidence that a new treatment is safe and effective, and that any risks are known and can be actively monitored.

 Further reading